 Dedicated to clinical teaching and learning, Dr Harlina was appointed Head of the Personal & Professional Development (PPD) Unit (2007 – 2012) in the Department of Medical Education, Faculty of Medicine UKM as well as serving as an O&G Consultant in the Department of O&G UKM.
 She was appointed as Head, Department of Medical Education UKM from Aug 2012 to July 2015.
 Her area of interest includes family planning & contraception, adolescent sexual and reproductive health (ASRH) as well as clinical teaching and medical professionalism.
-She completed her Graduate Certificate in Clinical Teaching (GCCT) (2014) and Graduate Diploma in Clinical Education (2015) from University of Melbourne, Australia.
-As a keen life-long learner, she is currently pursuing Masters in Clinical Education from the same university.
+She completed her Graduate Certificate in Clinical Teaching (GCCT) (2014) , Graduate Diploma in Clinical Education (2015) and Masters in Clinical Education (2017) from University of Melbourne, Australia.

 She was promoted to Professor of O&G and Medical Education (Clinical Teaching) in December 2016.

 She is active in promoting and advocating the well-being and health of adolescent girls and underprivileged women and has been involved in many civil societies.
-She is currently serving her second term as the President of Malaysian Association of Maternal and Neonatal Health (MAMANEH).
+She was appointed as the President of Malaysian Association of Maternal and Neonatal Health (MAMANEH) for two terms : (2009 - 2011), (2015 - 2017).
 She served as the Chairperson of the Social Development Committee of IKRAM Malaysia (2010 – 2014) and the Advisor of Raudhatus Sakinah Centre for Adolescent Girls (2012 – 2014).
 She led the Women Section of Jamaah Islah Malaysia (JIM) as the national head for ten years (1999 – 2009).
 She was also a three-time recipient of UKM Quality Award (Community Service - 2004, 2007 & 2010) and a two-time recipient of UKM Excellent Teacher Award – 2010 and 2011.
 She was nominated for the Great Women of Our Times Awards by Malaysian Women’s Weekly in 2009.
 In 2011, the government of Selangor, her state of origin awarded her with Saidatina Khadijah Award in commemoration of the Prophet Muhammad’s birthday.

 My usual Friday morning O&G outpatient clinic activities would comprise of consultation of seven or eight patients, with a group of three or four medical students observing me handling the session.
 This is a part of an ambulatory clinical teaching for students undergoing the O&G rotation.
 McGee et al (1997) emphasized the importance of teaching medical students in the outpatient clinic setting to offer unique educational opportunities.